 With literary giants like Stead and Marshall at the helm of this section and powerhouse Chidgey snapping at their heels it is no surprise this a three way race.
 (In our humble opinions.)
 Billy Bird, unfortunately, didn’t float our boats.

-What Stead brings to the competition is a neatly packaged recap of his career and his genius – how could any fan resist buying, reading and loving this story story collection?
+What Stead brings to the competition is a neatly packaged recap of his career and his genius – how could any fan resist buying, reading and loving this story story collection, The Name On The Door Is Not Mine?
 And it delivers the expected punch, and poetic beauty, too.

-Marshall delivers as expected also, with a novel that is not heavy on plot, but is an expertly crafted examination of the human psyche, something that he masters time and time again.
+Marshall delivers as expected also, with Love As A Stranger, which is not heavy on plot, but is an expertly crafted examination of the human psyche, something that he masters time and time again.

 After several years without a new novel, Chidgey returns to the literary world with a bang, with The Wish Child.
 It is an emotional book full of suffering, grief, irony and dark humour and shows she is a force to be reckoned with.